cerisara/multiplex/README.md

 Hence, you can draw on your master slides, and your drawings will be automatically sent to the client slides.

+Compared to the original multiplex plugin, I've basically added support for vanilla javascript events, which are transmitted by this plugin from the master to the clients through socket.io, and converted back on the clients into vanilla JS events.
+So this means that this enhanced multiplex plugin can be used to transfer basically any kind of events from the master to the clients; To demonstrate this possibility, I've thus also added with 2 lines of code how to transfer "animate" events, which triggers any kind of JS animation on the clients.

 Limitations:

 - No support for browser-zooming (but supports different screen sizes between master and clients !)